 Labs are designed to give you introductory experience with the course material.
-After completing each lab, you will need to complete an in-person checkoff.
-Remote checkoffs, or checkoffs in office hours/discussion are not allowed.
-This process should be very quick and involves showing a TA or Academic Intern that you have completed the assignment.
-You will have ONE attempt to be checked off.
-You will then provide your cs61c login (cs61c-xxx) and the TA will check you off.
-This will automatically upload a token to Gradescope with the number of points the TA is giving you for that assignment.
-Make sure you have a valid token on gradescope after checkoff as we will NOT fix errors later on.
+After completing each lab, you will need to complete a checkoff.
+You will be not be required to check off in partners, though we do highly encourage it.
+This process involves showing a staff member that you have completed the assignment, and if time pertains, will allow to spend individualized time with a staff member.
+You will have two attempts to be checked off.
+You will then provide your cs61c login (cs61c-xxx) and the staff member will check you off.
+This will automatically upload a token to Gradescope with the number of points the staff member is giving you for that assignment.
+Make sure you have a valid token on Gradescope after checkoff as we will NOT fix errors later on.
 We will also adjust the due time after the due date has passed to prevent student self uploads.
 The staff is not liable for missing checkoff points and any attempts to receive credit after the deadline will not be fulfilled.

 Labs are graded on correct completion.
 Completion of all labs is highly recommended for success in the course.
 Each of the labs are graded out of 2 points.
 If a TA is not satisfied with your lab checkoff (i.e. The student does not fully grasp the concepts the lab was teaching), you may receive fewer than 2 points!
+If you do not finish your checkoff in time, you will get 0 points.
+If either of these happens, utilize your second attempt to come back more prepared and you will have another chance to get full credit, as long as the attempt is before the posted lab deadline.
 Please note that these are not 2 points each from the 15 points “Labs” portion in your course grade.
 Each lab is simply graded out of 2 points, and we will scale the lab total to the 15 points course grade portion.

-You are required to work in partners for labs.
-For full credit, labs must be checked off by the end of the last lab section of the week they were assigned.
-If you get checked off the week after, you would be able to receive half credit.
-You will not be able to be checked off after that.
-Because of this, we will be giving one lab drop which will drop your lowest lab score.
+For full credit, labs must be checked off by the stated deadlines, which are Wednesday EOD and Friday EOD, with the exception of holidays, for the 2 labs of the week, respectively.
+If you get checked off after the original deadline but before the next lab’s deadline, you will be able to receive half credit (1 point) at most.
+Anytime after that, you will not be able to be checked off for any credit, but you may still go over the checkoff to further your understanding if you wish.
+Because of this, we will be giving you one lab drop which will drop your lowest lab score.

-The staff recommends always asking for help on labs when you need it, and to only request a check off when you have thought about the lab sufficiently and can have an informed conversation with your TA.
-Each lab will contain questions you should be able to answer, even though we will not explicit ask them to give you points.
-If you are unsure of the answer to any of these questions you should ask for help.
+The staff recommends always asking for help on lab office hours when you need it, and to only request a check off when you have thought about the lab sufficiently and can have an informed conversation with a staff member.
+Each lab will contain questions you should be able to answer and some of them have a Gradescope autograder, even though we will not explicitly ask them to give you points.
+The purpose of the checkoff is to gauge your understanding and fill in any holes/build on your knowledge of the concepts assessed by the checkoff questions.
+If you are unsure of the answer to any of these questions you should ask for help before getting checked off.

 Homework is designed to give you more problem practice on the week’s material.
 We encourage you to work on the homework problems in small groups, but each student is required to turn in a solution that they have written themselves.

-Homework is done online via gradescope and is graded on correct completion.
+Homework is done online via gradescope and is graded on correctness.
 Once again, completion of all HW is highly recommended.
 We will release homework solutions shortly after the [late] due date, so late homework is not accepted.
 There are no homework drops.